Articles

 Bonus: Don’t Forget Image Optimisation

-Caching is powerful, but it’s only part of the performance puzzle.
+Performance optimization requires more than caching because it stands as only one element in the overall performance equation.
 Heavy, unoptimised images can still drag your site down.
 Luckily, Drupal has excellent tools for that too.

 Here are the top image optimisation plugins for Drupal websites:

-Lazy Load Module: Loads images only when they’re visible on the screen.
+• Lazy Load Module: Operates images by showing them only when they become visible to the user on their screen.

 Combine these with caching, and your site will feel like it’s running on rocket fuel.